AI in Car Insurance Pricing: How Artificial Intelligence Affects Your Rates in 2026

 Protected Classes at Risk

-Research shows AI pricing disproportionately impacts certain groups through proxy variables.
-Studies show drivers in predominantly Black communities pay 71% higher auto premiums on average than those in white communities, with non-white ZIP codes in New York facing up to $1,728 more per year.
-The pattern holds across multiple states and has been confirmed by MoneyGeek and Consumer Federation of America research.
+Research confirms that AI pricing disproportionately impacts certain groups through proxy variables.
+Studies show drivers in predominantly Black communities pay an average of 71% higher auto premiums than those in white communities, with non-white ZIP codes in New York facing up to $1,728 more per year.

 Protected Group Proxy Variable at Risk